D'banj: 2000-2004: JJC and 419 Squad

-2005: No Long Thing
+2005-2006: Founding of Mo' Hits Records, No Long Thing, and RunDown Funk U Up

-D'banj's debut album, No Long Thing, was released in 2005.
-It yielded several singles with Tongolo as the breakthrough lead single.
-It also provided his Koko Master persona, with the term, koko, taking on a variety of meanings.
-D'banj's debut led to collaborations with other artists, including Dare Art Alade and Ikechukwu.
+Don Jazzy founded Mo' Hits Records in September 2004 and signed D'banj as its first artist.
+D'banj's debut album, No Long Thing, was released by the label on 25 March 2005.
+D'banj and Don Jazzy completed work on No Long Thing within a short period before returning to Nigeria.
+It yielded several singles with "Tongolo" as the breakthrough lead single.
+It also provided his Koko Master persona, with the term, "koko", taking on a variety of meanings.
+D'banj's debut led to collaborations with other artists, including Dare Art Alade and Ikechukwu on their debut albums.

-2006: Rundown Funk U Up

-D'banj's second album Rundown Funk U Up, which was released in 2006, yielded several singles including the club single, Tongolo (Remix), and the lead single Why Me?.
+D'banj's second album Rundown Funk U Up, which was released in 2006, yielded several singles including the club single, "Tongolo (Remix)", and the lead single "Why Me".

 2007–2008: Curriculum Vitae and The Entertainer

-In 2007, D'Banj's single koko was used by the PDP (ruling political party in Nigeria) as its campaign theme for the general elections.
+In 2007, D'Banj's single "Tongolo" was used by the Peoples Democratic Party (Nigeria) (PDP) as its campaign theme for the general elections.

 D'banj also joined Mo'Hits Records and its collective group, Mo' Hits Allstars (which included artists Dr SID, Wande Coal, KaySwitch, and D'Prince).
 December 2007 saw the release of the collective's debut album, Curriculum Vitae..
 It included singles, "Be Close To You", "Booty Call" and "Move Your Body", which was the lead single.

 D'banj was featured in Ikechukwu's 2008 hit, "Wind Am Well".

 July 2008 saw the release of D'banj's third album, The Entertainer, with the singles "Gbono Feli Feli", "Kimon", "Olorun Maje" and "Entertainer".

-Mo'Hits/G.O.O.D.
+Mo' Hits/G.O.O.D.
 Music

 In June 2011, D'banj was signed to Kanye West G.O.O.D Music record label as an artiste.
-On 9 June 2011, D'banj wrote on his Twitter account, @iamdbanj, "Just like yesterday, myself and my brother did Tongolo.
+On 9 June 2011, D'banj wrote on his Twitter account, @iamdbanj, "Just like yesterday, myself and my brother did 'Tongolo'.
 7 years later, Mo'Hits signs with GOOD Music.
 Best Birthday gift ever.
 God thank you."

 In September 2016, it was announced D'banj was released from GOOD Music.